A hybrid between Pakistani spices and Italian herbs, this baked chicken loaf is healthy, delicious and oh so easy to make ...

 - 1 slice of bread roughly torn

-Place the rest of the ingredients (vegetables, herbs & spices) with 1 tablespoon oil in the food processor and pulse together till a chunky paste is formed.
+- Place the rest of the ingredients (vegetables, herbs, spices, egg and bread) with 1 tablespoon oil in the food processor and pulse together till a chunky paste is formed.
 Add the chicken in the food processor and give it a pulse to combine.
-Alernatively, use your hands and combine in the bowl.
+Alternatively, use your hands and combine in the bowl.

-Bake for 45 - 60 minutes till edges are golden brown and chicken is cooked through.
-Broil for 5 minutes at the end to given a golden-brown crust on the top.
+- Bake for around 45 minutes till edges are golden brown and chicken is cooked through.
+It will be ready when the chicken loaf releases from the edges, and the juices from the chicken mince run clear.
+Don't overbake as it can become dry.
+Broil for 2 - 3 minutes at the end to given a golden-brown crust on the top.

 - In order to check the seasonings, just make a bite sized kebab and fry it off in a saucepan.
 Taste, adjust and then put the whole mixture in the oven.